 Series · Amazon Bedrock for Production AI · Part 1 of 8 Foundations · Part 2: RAG with Bedrock Knowledge Bases →

-An AI agent in 2026 is not a chatbot with extra steps.
-It is a closed-loop system that observes a state, reasons about what to do, decides on an action, executes it against a real system, observes the result, and either declares done or loops again.
-The "agent" word covers the whole loop — the model is one component of it, not the whole thing.
+An agent in 2026 is a closed-loop system.
+It observes a state, reasons about what to do, decides on an action, executes that action against a real system, observes the result, and either declares done or loops again.
+The "agent" word covers the whole loop.
+The model is one component of it.

-InvokeModelorConverseAPI; Bedrock routes the call to Claude, Llama, Mistral, Titan, Cohere, or any other catalogued model.
-No model-vendor SDKs, no separate billing per provider, no juggling API keys.
-One IAM role, one API surface, one bill. - A set of managed services that sit on top of that API: Bedrock Agents for tool-using agents, Knowledge Bases for retrieval-augmented generation, Guardrails for content safety, AgentCore for production-grade agent runtime.
+The second is a set of managed services that sit on top of that API: Bedrock Agents for tool-using agents, Knowledge Bases for retrieval-augmented generation, Guardrails for content safety, AgentCore for production-grade agent runtime.

 The first part is the foundation.
 The second part is what most teams will actually consume.